 The Write RPC demarcates the batch boundary, and can be used to ensure ordering between dependent updates.
 When the Write RPC returns, it is required that all operations in the batch have been committed to the P4 data plane, with the exception of any operations that return an error status.
-If two updates from the client depend on each other (e.g. inserting an ActionProfileMember followed by pointing a TableEntry to it), they should be separated across two batches (and therefore two Write RPCs).
-In other words, the client must wait until the dependent Write RPC is acknowledged before invoking a Write RPC that depends on it.
+If two updates from the client depend on each other (e.g. inserting an ActionProfileMember followed by pointing a TableEntry to it) and the updates are not split into separate batches, then the behavior may be non-deterministic.
+Similarly, clients can invoke multiple outstanding Write RPCs.
+If the updates across these RPCs have dependencies, the observed behavior may be non-deterministic, as the server can process these RPCs in any arbitrary order, providing strict serializability is enforced.
+For this reason, most clients are advised to split dependent updates across separate Write calls.
+Additionally, if the client wants to enforce that batches are applied in a specific order, each Write call should be sent sequentially, waiting for the previous call to be acknowledged before sending the next one.